Drone aerial photography is, wait for it, taking off.

-Their DJI Phantom 3 series arguably represents the best selling drone models of 2015 and 2016.
+Their DJI Phantom 3 series arguably represents the best selling drone models of 2015 and 2016, and one of the best drones with a camera.
 Within the series, there are four different models: Standard, 4K, Advanced and Professional.

 The DJI Phantom 3 Professional is the most sophisticated option in the series, and as the name suggests, was designed for professional pilots.

 It offers 4K video, 23 minutes of flight time, and a whopping 5km control distance.

 The quadcopter also comes with five advanced flight modes: